jiandamonique/Spotify-Discography-Exporter/README.md

 **Want to skip the code entirely?** If you'd rather not touch GitHub, Colab, or anything code-related, there's a point-and-click version of this same tool: [artisanalindie.com/spotify-exporter.html](https://www.artisanalindie.com/spotify-exporter.html).
 Paste your artist link, get your CSV — same fields as below, no setup beyond the same one-time Client ID/Secret step.

-A note on scope: this pulls everything Spotify's own API is willing to hand over about your public catalog.
+A note on scope: this pulls everything Spotify's own API provides about your catalog.
 Things Spotify has no way of knowing — songwriter splits, BPM, musical key, sample clearances, lyrics status, whether you kept the stems — aren't in here, because that data doesn't live on Spotify.
 You'd still track those yourself, alongside this tool's output.

 Step 1: Get your free Spotify "keys" (Client ID + Secret)